dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 We split the proposed finalization API into two parts:

 - `FinalizationRegistry` which:
-  - does not provide strong guarantees around promptness of finalization;
+  - does not provide strong guarantees around promptness of finalization,
-  - does not impose any restrictions on objects, you could associate a finalization action with;
+  - does not impose any restrictions on objects you could associate a finalization action with,
-  - does not impose any restrictions on finalization actions, but invokes them asynchronously;
+  - does not impose any restrictions on finalization actions and invokes them asynchronously,
   - is implementable on the Web.
 - `NativeFinalizationRegistry` which:
-  - provides stronger guarantees around promptness of finalization;
+  - provides stronger guarantees around promptness of finalization,
-  - guarantees that finalization actions are invoked when isolate is shutting down;
+  - guarantees that finalization actions are invoked when isolate is shutting down,
-  - is limited to objects which implement `Finalizable` interface;
+  - is limited to objects which implement `Finalizable` interface,
   - imposes restrictions on finalization actions to allow calling these actions outside of Dart universe.